 Our systems adapted to Defense issues

-Our active and passive systems and our expertise in electromagnetics are particularly well suited to Defense issues:
+Our active and passive systems and our expertise in electromagnetic are particularly well suited to Defense issues:

 In civil engineering for port and coastal development, a complete understanding of the geology of the marine subsurface is necessary to assess its influence on the detailed design of infrastructure, and thus successfully complete each phase of a new port or coastal project (design, construction, operation).